Building network automation solutions

 • What problem am I trying to solve?

-• Do I really have to solve it, or would redesigning some other part of the system (for example, application architecture) give us better overall results?
+• Do I have to solve it, or would redesigning some other part of the system (for example, application architecture) give us better overall results?

 • What options do I have to solve the problem?